 Alas, our calendars can so easily get overcrowded, leaving little room for the stuff we really find meaningful.

 Nothing makes me more aware that I’ve let my focus wander from the true spirit of the holidays then when I lose my cool with my kids because of the state of the house.
 My two boys, 13 and nine, are coming along in the life skills department, but I still feel like I’m in a constant battle with the pots and pans in the kitchen and the dirty socks left abandoned on the couch.

 I’ve been doing an at-home workout lately, which has been keeping me sane.
-But it’s also been getting me up close and personal with the dust and cracker crumbs on the floor beneath the ottoman.
+But it’s also been getting me up close and personal with the dust and cracker crumbs on the floor beneath the ottoman with a vacuum or something like this Bissell trying to make the house as sparking as possible.
 Naturally that contributes to that sense of “But there’s never enough time!!!”

 I do have occasional help with cleaning, and when I do it makes a tremendous difference, it could be like getting somewhere like http://greenfacilities.co.uk for offices and companies, who surely would be grateful for the help.
 I know a lot of other parents who feel the same.
 It’s a treat to walk in the door to a gleaming house with everything clean at once.
 That’s a welcome break from the usual struggle to incrementally ward off filth by wiping down one sink at a time while supervising bath time.
 Or by sweeping up the very worst of the crumbs under the table before company comes over.